A Summary That Sells

 Before you hit Send, double-check your spelling.
 Triple-check the URL of your website and the e-mail address of the recipient.

-A great way to sell your work is to offer testimonials from past clients who have appreciated your work.
+Another key ingredient to preparing your resume and portfolio is to offer testimonials from past clients who have appreciated your work.
 Whenever a client praises you, thank the person and ask if you can use his or her words in your promotional materials.
 Often the answer will be “yes.”
 Write down what was said, and offer to show it to the client for approval before publishing it.

 Don’t be shy about asking for a testimonial after a successful design job is done.
 If the client seems reluctant, offer to write the testimonial yourself and let the client approve it.
 Write something reasonable, highlighting the skills and qualities you exhibited on the job.
 If you go overboard and proclaim yourself “the master of all Flash artists” it will sound fake.